Using Canvas to Teach

-- Discuss: Unpack the pedagogy and develop ideas on applying it to your course
+- Discuss: Unpack good pedagogical use and develop ideas on applying it to your course.

-Labs are held weekly during the academic year and include coffee and bagels.
+Labs are open to all and held weekly during the academic year.
+Refreshments will be served.
 See below for upcoming Labs and news posts covering past Labs.
 To stay informed, sign up for regular announcements by sending an email to email@example.com.

 Share Your Stories

 You’ve learned from teaching experiences and now it’s time to share with your colleagues!
 We have experts to facilitate the experimenting, pedagogy discussions and to highlight similar tools, but we need instructors’ stories.
 Help us create a greater culture of sharing by contributing your story at one of our Active Teaching Labs.
 The first step is emailing program manager, John Martin, with your idea.